Hla Htay Win

 Hla Htay Win (လှဌေးဝင်း; /my/; born 1957) is a retired Burmese army general and politician.
-He previously served as a high-ranking general in the Myanmar Army, holding various leadership positions, including Chief of Staff of the Tatmadaw (Army, Navy, and Air Force).
+He previously served as a high-ranking general in the Myanmar Army, holding various leadership positions, including Chief of the General Staff (Army, Navy and Air).
 In 2015, he resigned from military service and entered politics, joining the Union Solidarity and Development Party (USDP).
 He was elected as a member of parliament representing the Zeyathiri Township constituency.

 Early life and education

 Hla Htay Win was born in 1957 in Myanmar.
 Not much is publicly available about his early life, including details of his family background and upbringing.
 However, it is known that he pursued a career in the Myanmar military and joined the Defence Services Academy, where he received training as a cadet, laying the foundation for his long career in the Tatmadaw (Myanmar Armed Forces).

 Military career

 Lieutenant General Hla Htay Win, Joint Chief of Staff of Myanmar Defence Services, meeting General V.K.
 Singh, Army Chief of India, in New Delhi on 14 October 2011.

 Hla Htay Win graduated from the Defence Services Academy (DSA) as part of a 20th intake in 1975.
 His official gazette number is 14799.
 He began his career in the Tatmadaw in 1979, eventually rising through the ranks to serve in various significant positions.
 He commanded the 11th Infantry Division Headquarters and later the Yangon Region Military Headquarters.
 He also served as Chief Military Training Officer and as Chief of Staff of the Tatmadaw (Army, Navy, Air Force).